oil-oil/website/_posts/blog/en-US/how-to-use-apisix-auth-with-okta.md

 description: This article describes the steps to configure Okta authentication using the OpenID Connect plug-in for Apache APISIX.
 ---

-Configuring Okta authentication using the Apache APISIX OpenID Connect plug-in is a simple three-step process that allows you to switch from traditional authentication mode to centralized identity authentication mode.
-The following sections describe the steps to configure Okta authentication using the OpenID Connect plug-in for Apache APISIX.
+Using the Apache APISIX OpenID Connect plugin to configure Okta authentication is a simple three-step process.
+It allows you to switch from traditional authentication mode to centralized identity authentication mode.
+The following sections describe the steps to configure Okta authentication using the OpenID Connect plugin for Apache APISIX.

 Centralized identity authentication mode, compared with traditional authentication mode, has the following advantages:

-1. Simplifies the application development process, reduces the development application workload and maintenance costs, and avoids repeated development of authentication code for each application.
+1. Centralized identity authentication simplifies the application development process.
-2. Improves business security, centralized authentication mode at the gateway level can intercept unauthenticated requests in time to protect the back-end applications.
+1. Centralized identity authentication improves business security.

 ## Prerequisite